07495 310793

 It came naturally for me to follow the attachment parenting style and this really helped to start out our parenting journey together.

 This led to me becoming an attachment parenting companion, giving one to one childcare in the home.
-This gave the mother freedom to carry on with activities whist their child was being held and nurtured to help with their emotional and physical security.
+This gave the mother freedom to carry on with activities whilst their child was being held and nurtured to help with their emotional and physical security.

 My daughter and I joined many toddler outdoor activities including farm and forest groups at Dartington amongst others.
 This established my mission to continue to follow child lead learning, using the natural recourses around us.